co360/soda-hol/5-use-sql-features-for-json.md

 - NA

-# Use SQL and PL/SQL features for JSON

-## Steps
+## Parts

-### Step 1: Using dot-notation syntax to query JSON data
+### **Part 1**: Using dot-notation syntax to query JSON data

-In this step, you will use dot-notation syntax to query the todo documents.
+In this part, you will use dot-notation syntax to query the todo documents.
 The dot-notation syntax is essentially a table alias, followed by a JSON column name, followed by one or more field names — all separated by periods.

 Here's an example query that uses dot-notation syntax to get the Phone property of the ShippingInstructions property of the JSON stored in the PO_DOCUMENT column of the J_PURCHASEORDER table.